rinward23/AstroEngine/README.md

 **module → submodule → channel → subchannel** hierarchy so SolarFire data can be indexed safely without losing any modules during future edits.

+## Licensing & ephemeris defaults

+AstroEngine is distributed under the **GNU Affero General Public License v3.0 only (AGPL-3.0-only)**.
+Every runtime and documentation contribution in this repository inherits that copyleft.
+Commercial deployments must publish source changes and network-accessible modifications consistent with the AGPL’s network use clause.

+The runtime ships with open-source ephemerides and defaults to the bundled Moshier model when no proprietary data is configured.
+High-precision Swiss Ephemeris files remain optional and are gated by their own licence terms; you may fetch them with the `astroengine-ephe` helper once you have reviewed and agreed to the upstream terms via the `--agree-license` flag.

 ---

 ## Quick start